LPCG-ancientDNA-Warsaw/nfcore-eager-LPCG/slurm_job_tutorial.md

 ## 0. Location of the script

-This tutorial’s goal is to help navigating the script file I have prepared to run the nf-core/eager pipeline as a SLURM job.
+This tutorial’s goal is to help navigating the script file I have prepared to run the nf-core/eager pipeline as a SLURM jobusing a .tsv input file.
 The script is not supposed to be edited, but accepts some parameters which let the user personalize the input, reference genome used, and more.
-At the moment the pipeline executes the standard steps as provided by nf-core/eager documentation, with the addition of Sex Determination and Contamination Estimation: we expect to add more parameters with time and allow the user to personalize the run even more.
-If you have any specific request please feel free to either copy the script in your own home directory and edit it to fit your needs, or contact me to add these options to the common script (f.leotta@cent.uw.edu.pl).
+The pipeline executes the standard steps as provided by nf-core/eager documentation: additional steps have to be accounted for using configuration files.
+If you have any specific request please feel free to either copy the script in your own home directory and edit it to fit your needs, or contact me to create a personalised configuration files for you (f.leotta@cent.uw.edu.pl).

 The location of this script is the following:

-    /mnt/workspace03/gr7001/share/scripts/slurm_eager.sh
+    /mnt/workspace03/gr7001/share/scripts/slurm_eager_profiles .sh

 As part of the same group in the server, you have execution permissions, but not editing.